xnuter/perf-gauge/examples/README.md

 Using an 8-cores instance with the following CPU-sets to isolate components, but at the same time to avoid rule out network delays/noise:

 * Cores 0-1: Nginx (serves `10kb` of payload per request)
-* Cores 2-3: HTTP proxy (either HTTP Tunnel or Chisel)
+* Cores 2-3: HTTP proxy (either HTTP Tunnel or Tcp-Proxy)
 * Cores 4-7: [perf-gauge](https://github.com/xnuter/perf-gauge) - the generator of load.

 ### Nginx configuration